DOCPACER / EVIDENCE COGNITION INFRASTRUCTURE 2026.06 / DOC.001

 "Across our 5,000 customer agreements, where do liability caps and audit rights diverge from our group standard?"

-Three weeks.
+Today Three weeks.
 A spreadsheet.
-No way to verify the result.
+No way to verify.
 Nothing audit-ready.

 DocPacer ingests your document corpus, extracts structured claims from every clause, models them into a queryable graph, runs comparison across the whole population, and links every value back to the exact clause it came from.